sigxcpu76/illumos-msr/README.md

 The device file ```/dev/cpu/self/msr``` is open and read at the offset corresponding to the requested MSR.
 64 bits are returned.

-Included is a sample usage application: ```cpuinfo``` that reads the Intel CPU cores temperature using various MSRs.
+Included is a sample usage application: ```cputemp``` that reads the Intel CPU cores temperature using various MSRs.

 Issues:
 - crashes if invalid MSR register is used (?)